igrishaev/pg-bin/README.md

 - `:timestamp :timestamp-without-time-zone` becomes `java.time.LocalDateTime`
 - `:timestamptz :timestamp-with-time-zone` becomes `java.time.OffsetDateTime`

-Ping me if need more.
+Ping me for more types, if needed.

 ## On Writing

 At the moment, the library only parses binary dumps.
-Writing them is possible but requires extra work.
+Writing them is possible yet requires extra work.
 Ping me if you really need writing binary files.

 ## Scenarios

 Why using this library ever?
 Imagine you have to fetch a mas-s-s-ive chunk of rows from a database, say 2-3 million to build a report.
-That might be an issue: you don't to saturate memory, neither you want to paginate using LIMIT/OFFSET (which is slow).
+That might be an issue: you don't want to saturate memory, neither you want to paginate using LIMIT/OFFSET as it's slow.
 A simple solution would be to dump the data you need into a file and process it.
-You won't keep the database constantly busy as you're woring with a dump!
+You won't keep the database constantly busy as you're working with a dump!
 Here is a small demo:

 ~~~clojure
 (ns some.ns